 That’s a lot.

 Gone are the days of personally going to an office to introduce products, strategies, or plans.
 Now, everything can be done digitally.

 People can meet virtually and it’s been easier since then.
 Planning to introduce your business to someone?
 Schedule a video call.
 There’s no more need to meet in person, unless of course it’s really important.

 According to the Pew Research Center, nearly 70% of adults in the US are on at least one social media site.nearly 70% of adults in the US are on at least one social media site Click To Tweet

-If you’re in the business of gaining prospects, your role will be a lot more challenging if you don’t take advantage of the information your potential clients already provide online.
-Investing in social media lead generation (using social for prospecting new leads) is extremely effective when done right.
+If you’re in the process of gaining prospects, your role will be a lot more challenging if you don’t take advantage of the information your potential clients already provide online.

 Interested in learning how to get started?

 The following steps will take you through what to look for when it comes to navigating social media platforms for prospecting success.

 Before you even begin to engage with your prospects, do a bit of research online to develop a list of the type of clients you are looking for.